xwmx/notes-app-cli/README.md

 simple terminal commands.
 Export your notes to text files.

-Alternatively, if you are interested in a full-featured, vendor-independent, plain text command line note-taking and bookmarking tool, check out **[`nb`](https://github.com/xwmx/nb)**.
+Alternatively, if you are interested in a full-featured, vendor-independent, plain-text command line note-taking and bookmarking tool, check out **[`nb`](https://github.com/xwmx/nb)**.

 ## Quirks and Limitations